zackelia/codebreaker-2019/Task 5/README.md

 ref_02.setUsernameAndPassword(ppSVar2[0],ref_07);
 ```

 The application uses the new access token as the password but does not use the client ID as the username.
 Rather, it uses the first part of the XMPP username.
-Thie explains why Natalie's client ID is in two places in the database.
+This explains why Natalie's client ID is in two places in the database.
 Since we are able to manipulate the database, we can change the XMPP username to Gittel's username and masquerade as her.

 ```
 $ adb shell